Romualdas Marcinkus: The Great Escape

 Marcinkus was sent to Stalag Luft III, a prisoner-of-war camp near Sagan that housed captured air force servicemen during the Second World War.
 The camp was restructured several times in order to accommodate more POWs.
 It would eventually hold over 10,000 inmates.
 Marcinkus was the only known Lithuanian at the camp.

 Squadron Leader Roger Bushell selected inmates and began planning an escape, at first focused on digging a tunnel.
 Already experienced from earlier escapes, Bushell became the nominal leader of this endeavour.
 The group expanded and accepted Marcinkus into their ranks—his fluent command of several languages, most importantly German, was seen as valuable.

 The prisoners delegated various tasks amongst themselves in order to better implement their escape.
 Marcinkus began working on creating forged documents that would aid the escapees once they were out of the confines of the Stalag.
 He also contributed his intelligence to analyses of the Baltic and Low Countries.
 His extensive knowledge of Germany's military and transport positions led to his nickname as "Know-it-All."
 He analyzed German news reports, but his most important contribution was his compilation of the German railway schedules, an essential part of the escape plan.
 Bertram James remembered Marcinkus' contribution to the escape operation:

 During March 1944, final preparations for the escape gathered momentum.
 In its original form about 200 prisoners were to escape.
 As cover stories, they were to pose as foreign workers from a number of countries.
 According to the plan, Marcinkus needed to be among the first escapees.
 He was selected to lead a group of four prisoners posing as Lithuanian workers traveling back to Lithuania.
 The group's prospects hinged on the hope that the Germans encountered on the way would not speak or understand Lithuanian, as Marcinkus was the only member fluent in that language.

 On the night of 25 March, the prisoners enacted their plan.
 Serious problems arose immediately.
 The tunnel hatch proved difficult to open and the tunnel exit was several metres short of the relatively safe forested area.
 These problems led to delays and only 76 POWs managed to make their break for freedom.
 As originally intended, Marcinkus was one of the first ten to escape.

 Marcinkus and the three prisoners in his group posing as Lithuanians – Tim Walenn, Henri Picard and Gordon Brettell – managed to reach a train heading towards Danzig (now Gdansk, Poland).
 Most likely, they intended to travel to East Prussia, cross the Lithuanian border, and somehow cross the Baltic Sea to neutral Sweden.
 However, officials at the Stalag had discovered the escape and began manhunts.
 Marcinkus and his group travelled further than most of the escapees, but were captured by the Gestapo near Schneidemühl on 26 March.
-Marcinkus and his associates were brought to Stalag XXB and spent the night there.
+Marcinkus and his associates were brought to Stalag XX-B and spent the night there.
 On the following day they were handed over to the Danzig Gestapo.